poiley/stemplayer-explorer/README.md

 ## :black_nib: Usage

 With the Stem Player disconnected, power it off.
-Plug the Stem Player in and while holding the central play/pause button, power it on.
-This will allow the Stem Player to be mounted as a file system.
+Plug the Stem Player in and while holding the central play/pause button, then power it on.
+This will allow the Stem Player to be mounted as a readable and writable file system.

-From there, the app will detect the Stem Player automatically and load its filesystem.
-If there is more than one Stem Player connected upon application start, select the desired device from the list by serial number.
+From there, the app will detect the Stem Player automatically and load the device contents.
+If there is more than one Stem Player connected upon application start, select the desired device from the list by serial number (Windows) or mount directory (Linux/MacOS).

 ## :inbox_tray: Installation

 This app was developed using Python v3.10.2.
-Create a virtual environment and install required packages by running:
+Create a virtual environment by using that version of Python, installing the `virtualenv` pip, and install required packages by running:

 ```bash
 # Create a Virtual Environment